tamius-han/ultrawidify/README.md

 ### User interface

 Most quick options for a page are accessible through a button in the extension bar.
-The options are pretty self-explanatory. **NOT YET AVAILABLE IN CHROME due to API incompatibilites between Firefox and Chrome** — if anyone has any experience with `tabs.sendMessage` and `runtime.sendMessage` in Chrome, I'd like to recommend myself for some free pro tips on how to fix that with minimal changes to how the code works.
+The options are pretty self-explanatory.

 ![UI demo](img-demo/ui-popup-0.png)